 YouTube is a great place to make a living.
-I’ve personally been able to make over $6,000 on the platform, which doesn’t include any affiliate marketing income I’ve made.
+I personally have a channel with over 1,000,000 views that’s been able to make over $12,000, which doesn’t include any affiliate marketing income I’ve made.

 I admit though, I’ve only scratched the surface, and there are content creators making more than what I’ve made in a lifetime every single month.

 So, how do other YouTuber influencers rake in seven, and even eight-figure incomes every year?

 In this post, I’ll share some of the best strategies I’ve learned and explain how to make money on YouTube.

 How to Make Money on YouTube

 One of the ways that my wife and I discovered to make money on YouTube is to make, what I call, a “themed” channel.

 When people think of having a YouTube channel, they picture themselves as a full-fledged video creator in front of a camera recording and editing videos until their eyes bleed.